falconry/falcon/README.md

 **[Experimental]**

 Falcon is a swift, light-weight framework for building cloud APIs.
-It focuses on doing one thing (web APIs), and doing it right.
-Falcon's design philosophy is borrowed from a passage in Antoine de Saint-Exupéry's book, *Wind, Sand, and Stars*:
+It tries to do as little as possible while remaining highly effective.
+Antoine de Saint-Exupéry explains in *Wind, Sand, and Stars*:

 >Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.